Should you manage money jointly or separately?

 There’s no ‘one size fits all’ approach

 You can use our free Budget planner to get an idea of how much money you and your partner have coming in and out.

-How you manage your finances will depend on both your attitudes to money.
-You may find some areas where you’re happy to share the responsibility, but others where you need to reach a compromise.
+How you manage your finances will depend on your attitudes to money.
+You might find some areas where you’re happy to share the responsibility, but others where you need to reach a compromise.

 Before you get started, try to understand each other’s approach and attitude to money.
 This will help you find areas where you agree – and disagree – so you can spot potential problems before they happen.

 Be wary of joint finances if one of you has a poor credit history

 Living with, or being married to someone with a bad credit score won’t affect yours.
 However, as soon as you open a joint bank account or take out a mortgage together, your credit rating could be affected.

 For example, you will be ‘co-scored’ if you apply for credit.
 It’s a good idea for both of you to check your credit rating before combining your finances.

 When you open a joint bank account you’ll both be responsible for any debt or overdrafts, so it’s vital that you trust each other.
 You need to be clear on what you consider to be a fair contribution and stick to it.